Last Updated on May 17, 2023 by Admin

 #10.
 The Subtle Art of Not Giving a F*CK: A Counterintuitive Approach to Living a Good Life by Mark Manson

-In this generation-defining self-help guide, a superstar blogger shows us that the key to being more robust, happier people is to handle adversity better and stop trying to be “positive” all the time.
+In this generation-defining self-help guide, a superstar blogger shows us that the key to being more robust, happier people is to handle adversity better and stop trying to be “positive”.

 For the past few years, Mark Manson—via his wildly popular blog—has been working on correcting our delusional expectations for ourselves and the world.
 He now brings his hard-fought wisdom to this groundbreaking self-help book.